 Emmy Noether Fellowships

-The London Mathematical Society is delighted to announce that, thanks to the continued generosity of the Liber Stiftung (Liber Foundation), several Emmy Noether Fellowship Grants with a value between £2,000 and £10,000 will be awarded in 2023, up to a total of £25,000.
-The amount awarded for each fellowship will reflect the individual requirement of the applicant.
-The fellowships are designed to enhance the mathematical sciences research, broadly construed, of holders either re-establishing their research programme after returning from a major break associated with caring responsibilities or those requiring support to maintain their research programme while dealing with significant ongoing caring responsibilities.
+The Emmy Noether Fellowships offer grants of between £2,000 and £10,000 per applicant to enhance the mathematical sciences research, broadly construed, of holders either re-establishing their research programme after returning from a major break associated with caring responsibilities or requiring support to maintain their research programme while dealing with significant ongoing caring responsibilities.

-The grants will be tailored to individual needs allowing applicants the flexibility to submit a fellowship application with the proposed spend based on their own particular case.
-These expenses may include contributions to extra caring costs, travel costs, research assistance or some other support without which the applicant would have difficulty in re-establishing or continuing their research, on the basis of full justification in the application.
+The grants are tailored to individual needs, allowing applicants the flexibility to submit an application based on their own particular case.
+Requests for funding may include contributions to extra caring costs, travel costs, research assistance or some other support without which the applicant would have difficulty in re-establishing or continuing their research.
+Full justification must be made in the application.

-The decision to award is delegated to a subcommittee of the LMS Committee for Women and Diversity in Mathematics, and will be made on the basis of intellectual merit, a clearly articulated research programme, a statement of support from the applicant's institution/host institution, and justification of how the fellowship will enhance the applicant’s career.
+The awards are made by the LMS Committee for Women and Diversity in Mathematics.
+Decisions are made on the basis of intellectual merit, a clearly articulated research programme, a statement of support from the applicant's institution/host institution, and justification of how the fellowship will enhance the applicant’s career.

 Dr Ana Pires - University of Edinburgh